-The Health and Human Services Autism Program champions excellence in the delivery of services for families of children with autism.
-Services are provided through grant contracts with local community agencies and organizations that provide applied behavioral analysis and other positive behavior support strategies.
+The Health and Human Services Children’s Autism Program champions excellence in the delivery of services for families of children with autism.
 The program helps improve the quality of life for children on the autism spectrum and their families.

 What Services are Provided?

-The HHS Children's Autism Program provides focused ABA services through local community agencies and organizations.
+The HHS Children's Autism Program provides focused Applied Behavioral Analysis (ABA) services through local community agencies and organizations.

-Focused ABA treatment is targeted to address a few specific outcomes instead of all developmental needs of the child.
+Focused ABA treatment is used to target specific behaviors instead of all developmental needs of the child.
 It is particularly useful when children have challenging behaviors and when improvements in social and adaptive skills are sought.
-Focused ABA treatment is used to target specific behaviors.
 The treatment might be to:

 A trained therapist provides treatment on the specific behavior.
 The level and intensity of treatment should be driven by the child's needs.
 Since the therapist is focusing on specifically defined behavior, the treatment period is shorter.
 The treatment through the HHS Children's Autism Program is limited to 180 hours within a 12-month period.
 The length of treatments received is limited to a maximum of 720 hours during the child's lifetime.